Anthony38930/game_development/README.md

 Going forward the project will have more time committed to it.
 I'm working through the assesment document and compiling all the required assets.
 This document should see more updates.

+#### Criteria ####

+appeal to children aged around 8-12.

+The game involves navigating a character around an area collecting items and avoiding hazards.

+Collecting items adds to your score, colliding with hazards uses up lives, of which each game character only has a limited number.

+For example the player could direct a mouse around a house collecting pieces of cheese, but the mouse needs to avoid cats (hazards) which occupy the house.

+The game should be timed, with player performance based on the score achieved over a certain time.

+It should also have levels of difficulty with more difficult levels having more hazards, fewer lives or a shorter time.

+The game should be exciting and fun to play, as well as visually appealing.

+*** This criteria has been met, its appealing to children, it involves moving an alien around space collecting planets and avoiding its growth and borders.
+The input is keyboard, --need to add timer to countdown-- it gets harder the longer they play.
+One life only!